semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 ### Project artifacts {#projects}

-The project namespace is globally shared for all runs in a given [project](./projects).
-This namespace is used to store final deliverables such as compiled binaries.
+The project namespace is globally shared across all runs in a given [project](./projects).
+This namespace is used to store final deliverables, such as compiled binaries.

-In the following example, we use the workflow and project artifacts:
+In the following example, we use both workflow and project artifacts:

-1. The workflow artifact is used to pass the compiled binary between the build and the other jobs
+1. The workflow artifact is used to pass the compiled binary between the build and other jobs
 2. Once tests pass, the binary is tagged with the version number and stored in the project artifact

 <Tabs groupId="editor-yaml">